Vitreous Exhibition 2019 ... FAQ

 Can someone buy a Artwork after the end of the show?
 Via the CAS website?
 CAS will put up images of all exhibited artworks at the end of the exhibition.
 If we receive a enquiry or request to purchase a work, (this includes international enquiries and sales) we will contact the artist to see if the artwork is still available, if so, and the purchaser wants to proceed with the sale, we will contact you, when payment has been received from purchaser, The normal commission of 25% (as per entry conditions) applies.
 Note: Transport of the sold artwork to the purchaser is the responsibility of the exhibitor.

 Is there a poster/invite available for the show, that I can put up at work?
 Yes!
 On the CAS website will be a “downloadable” invite.
 Please feel free to print off copies and put up at work, school, your local notice board etc.

-Are there any tasks I can help with?
-We welcome volunteers to assist with the set up of the exhibition, opening, or staffing the sales desk during the exhibition.
-Please contact our secretary, Cressida on 0407 059 194 or 9428 0568 to assist.
+Why am I asked to help sit the exhibition?
+As a volunteer run organization, we ask ALL entrants to assist in some aspect of the exhibition.
+You can assist with the set up of the exhibition, opening, or staffing the sales desk. (country / interstate entrants are not required to assist, but may do so if able) This is a condition of entry.
+Dates will be allocated as per preferences selected in the online form.
+Please select multiple dates / times, as your first selection/s may not be available.
 We encourage you to participate in the “hands on” parts of running the event.
 You can also help by telling others that you have your artwork on display in the exhibition!
 Send out the e-invitation (by email) or print it off and give to friends!
 The more people who go along and view the exhibition, the greater the chance that they might buy one of your artworks.

 Any further questions?
 Please send us an email via our CONTACT FORM if we have not covered your enquiry here.